psychemedia/island-storynotes/odo.md

-" Nine abbeys of monks and one of nuns, founded in Normandy^ by my predecessors, have, under God's blessing, been augmented by my care, nobly enriched with the splen- did endowments of various kinds I have conferred upon them.
+" Nine abbeys of monks and one of nuns, founded in Normandy^ by my predecessors, have, under God's blessing, been augmented by my care, nobly enriched with the splendid endowments of various kinds I have conferred upon them.
 Moreover, during the time I have governed the duchy, seventeen convents of monks and six of nuns have been  erected,^  in  which  the  full  service  is  regularly